Sweet, flavorful, gently caramelized, and flavored with warming spices, this Instant Pot Apple Butter is the taste of Autumn in a jar!

 - To the apples, add sugars, apple cider, cinnamon, allspice, nutmeg, and vanilla; stir around until well combined.

-- Set to Pressure Cook on HIGH for 8 minutes.
+- Secure the lid.
+Set the valve to sealing.
+Set to Pressure Cook on HIGH for 8 minutes.

 - When cooking time is up, allow Natural Pressure Release for 15 minutes.
+Remove the lid.

 - Using an immersion blender, blend the apple mixture until smooth.
-You can also use a high-powered blender or a food processor to blend the apples, but do it in batches and return blended apples back to the IP.
+You can also use a high-powered blender or a food processor to blend the apples, but do it in batches and return the blended apples back to the IP.

 - Turn OFF the IP, but let the apple butter completely cool inside the IP.